icook3/Group40_Capstone/README.md

 	- `mainMenu.html` — Main entry point, allows connecting the trainer, and provides access to various settings
 - `index.html` — Loads A-Frame scene and UI.
 - `playerCustomization.html` — Screen for customizing the player
+- `strava.html` — Screen for connecting Zlow and Strava
+- `strava-redirect.html` — Handles redirect from Strava
+- `strava.css` — Handles CSS styles for the strava connection menu
 - `style.css` — Handles general CSS styles for the program
 - `hud.css` — Handles CSS styles for the modern HUD
 - `menu.css` — Handles CSS styles for the main menu